BROKEN SKY

 The man climbed, leaving Jack and the familiar disappointment at the base of the wall.

-“That’s not fair.
-I beat you.
-Something should have changed.”
-The climber didn’t respond.
-Jack lingered until he was almost at the summit, wondering if it was worth the effort.
-I changed part of the dream.
+The climber didn’t respond, and Jack lingered until he was almost at the summit, wondering if it was worth the effort.
+Well, I changed part of the dream.
 Maybe I can change the ending.

-Jack crouched beneath a massive slab of gray rock, knowing he had to surrender control to move beyond this point.
-If he took the next step, he would not escape, no matter what the dream showed.
+Last chance to walk away, Jack thought as he crouched beneath a slab of gray rock, knowing he had to surrender control to proceed.
+If he took the next step, he could not escape no matter what the dream showed.
+At least, that’s how it usually goes.

 Woke up.
 Every.
 Single.
 Time.